Libre-Square/docker-django-cms/README.md

 * Username: admin
 * Password: admin

-YOu should change the default password via the administration interface.
+You should change the default password via the administration interface.